GSA/USSM/_pages/marketplace/human-capital-management.md

                   <p>

 The Federal government <B>employs over 3 million people</B> in service to our national priorities through the delivery of agency missions.
-By prioritizing workforce goals, the government ensures employees and Federal agencies are equipped to meet evolving challenges and uphold the trust of the American people.
+By prioritizing its workforce goals, the government ensures employees and Federal agencies are equipped to meet evolving challenges and uphold the trust of the American people.
 </p>

 <ul>